 All tax professionals, accountants, attorneys, financial and estate planners who advise clients on critical tax, estate planning and wealth management

-- Identify the implications of the Tax Cuts and Jobs Act of 2017
+- Identify the implications of enacted and proposed tax law changes

 - Recognize how to develop planning strategies to protect clients from changes under tax reform

 - Identify how to show clients how to maximize current provisions for tax, estate and retirement planning

 - Identify the correct statements regarding available planning opportunities

 - Identify the five categories of EDBs after the Secure Act

 - Recognize correct statements regarding a SLAT